Best Snorkeling Gear for Travel: Snorkeler’s Firsthand Review

 One distinguishing feature of their shirts is they are made with what they call Aqua Classic Fabric.
 The material is stretchy, lightweight, dries quickly, and feels smooth on the skin.

-13- Zinc Oxide Sunscreen
+13- Reef Safe Sunscreen

-Use a reef-safe sunscreen.
+Use a reef safe sunscreen.
 The ingredients in our personal care products are thought to be a big contributor to reef damage.

 Top 6 Snorkeling Gear Tips